-Having done Harley Outdoor Art Market in Worksop on the Welbeck Estate for two years running, I did it again for a third time in November 2016, and a fourth time in November 2018 and again in November 2019.
+Having done Harley Outdoor Art Market in Worksop on the Welbeck Estate for two years running, I did it again for a third time in November 2016, a fourth time in November 2018 and again in November 2019.
 Thankfully, although it was cold, the wind stayed away this year so there was no tent almost flying away incident!
 They also generously gave me a great stand at the end of a run, which I filled with some of my new clocks.

 I did one of the last Holmfirth Christmas Art Markets in November 2016, after a very successful first time in 2015.
 It’s always nice to meet people who love my work, of which there were a few!
 The Art Market i n Holmfirth is no more, alas.
 It moved to a bigger and better place at York Racecourse in October 2017.

 Finally, I went further afield to Sleaford in Lincolnshire for the National Centre for Craft and Design Christmas market in early December.
 It was freeeee-zing – I can’t stress enough how cold it was!
 However, there were plenty of eager customers wanting Christmas presents so again well worth it.
 I also spent two nights in the cheapest B&B in Grantham, which was, um, nice!

 If you run a market or exhibition, or know of one which would be a good fit for my work, please get in touch with me on 07767 767648, or drop me an email.
 Thank you 🙂

 I used to own a pair of VPR6 1″ reel to reel video decks, which I’d bought from Saatchi & Saatchi who were clearing out their basement.
 I gave them to the National Film and Television Archive, so now I have no way of playing my beloved collection of 1″ broadcast tapes!
 I had to get rid of them as they were huge and slightly pointless.
 Like the Defender game I imported from the US one time…